Global-e Online (NASDAQ:GLBE) PT Raised to $40.00

-Global-e Online (NASDAQ:GLBE – Get Rating) had its price objective increased by Jefferies Financial Group from $35.00 to $40.00 in a research note issued on Monday, The Fly reports.
-Jefferies Financial Group’s price objective would indicate a potential upside of 21.95% from the stock’s previous close.
+Global-e Online (NASDAQ:GLBE – Get Rating) had its price target upped by equities research analysts at Raymond James from $35.00 to $40.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
+Raymond James’ price objective suggests a potential upside of 18.52% from the company’s previous close.

 Several other equities analysts also recently commented on GLBE.
-Piper Sandler upped their price objective on shares of Global-e Online from $27.00 to $34.00 and gave the company an “overweight” rating in a research note on Thursday, February 23rd.
-Needham & Company LLC reaffirmed a “buy” rating and set a $44.00 price objective on shares of Global-e Online in a research note on Thursday, February 23rd.
-Bank of America upped their price objective on shares of Global-e Online from $35.00 to $36.00 and gave the company a “buy” rating in a research note on Wednesday, March 29th.
-Finally, KeyCorp upped their price objective on shares of Global-e Online from $35.00 to $40.00 and gave the company an “overweight” rating in a research note on Wednesday, April 5th.
-Eight research analysts have rated the stock with a buy rating, According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $37.88.
+Jefferies Financial Group upped their price target on shares of Global-e Online from $35.00 to $40.00 in a research note on Monday.
+Piper Sandler raised their price objective on shares of Global-e Online from $27.00 to $34.00 and gave the company an “overweight” rating in a report on Thursday, February 23rd.
+Bank of America raised their price objective on shares of Global-e Online from $36.00 to $42.00 in a report on Tuesday.
+KeyCorp increased their target price on shares of Global-e Online from $35.00 to $40.00 and gave the company an “overweight” rating in a research report on Wednesday, April 5th.
+Finally, Needham & Company LLC reissued a “buy” rating and set a $44.00 target price on shares of Global-e Online in a research report on Thursday, February 23rd.
+Eight analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $37.88.

 About Global-e Online